maxneuvians/valentine/README.md

 ![Screenshot of a data flow diagram in Valentine](screenshots/data_flow_diagram.png)

+This project is still missing feature and has bugs.
+Please review the [issues](https://github.com/maxneuvians/valentine/issues) for more information.

 ## Features

 1. Threat modeling with [STRIDE](https://en.wikipedia.org/wiki/STRIDE_model) based on the [AWS threat grammar](https://catalog.workshops.aws/threatmodel/en-US/what-can-go-wrong/threat-grammar).
 For more information see the [AWS Threat Composer](https://github.com/awslabs/threat-composer).